itk-dev/adgangsstyring-bundle/README.md

 your own `User` entity, `UserRepository`  and database setup.

 You will need to configure variables for
-Microsoft groups, and the above mentioned `User` entity:
+Microsoft groups, the above mentioned `User` entity and cache pool:

 ### Variable configuration